 Be aware that the scheme will now operate at 17 airports but if you are arriving in India at a seaport (for example on a cruise) you are not currently eligible to apply for an E Visa.

-Applying for a 6 month Indian tourist visa with VFS Global
+Applying for a 6 month or 12 month Indian tourist visa with VFS Global

 If you want to visit India for longer than 1 month (which I highly recommend as there is so much to see in this huge, diverse country and not a place you can rush) then you will still need to apply for a visa by sending away your application and passport.